Baháʼí Faith in Afghanistan: Early period

 During Baháʼu'lláh's lifetime, Jamal Effendi possibly visited the area of Afghanistan in the late 1880s, according to Baháʼí sources.

-The first Afghan-decent person living outside of Afghanistan who became a Baha'i was Dr. Ata'u'llah Khan.
+The first person of Afghan descent living outside of Afghanistan who became a Baha'i was Dr. Ata'u'llah Khan.
 He was then living in Samarqand and heard of the faith through Mirza Abu'l-Fadl.
 The first Afghans inside of Afghanistan to become Baha'is would be in 1966.

 An Afghan scholar that came across the Baha'i faith and interacted with its writings was Jamāl al-Dīn al-Afghānī.

 ʻAbdu'l-Bahá's Tablets of the Divine Plan

 ʻAbdu'l-Bahá wrote a series of letters, or tablets, to the followers of the religion in the United States in 1916-1917 suggesting Baháʼís take the religion to many places; these letters were compiled together in the book titled Tablets of the Divine Plan but were delayed in being presented in the United States until 1919 — after the end of World War I and the Spanish flu.
 These tablets were translated and presented by Mirza Ahmad Sohrab on April 4, 1919, and published in Star of the West magazine on December 12, 1919.
 One tablet says in part:

 O that I could travel, even though on foot and in the utmost poverty, to these regions, and, raising the call of Yá Baháʼu'l-Abhá in cities, villages, mountains, deserts and oceans, promote the divine teachings!
 This, alas, I cannot do.
 How intensely I deplore it!
 Please God, ye may achieve it.…

 …if some teachers go to other islands and other parts, such as the continent of Australia, New Zealand, Tasmania, also to Japan, Asiatic Russia, Korea, French Indochina, Siam, Straits Settlements, India, Ceylon and Afghanistan, most great results will be forthcoming.

 In the late 1930s Shoghi Effendi, then head of the religion, urged the Persian Baháʼís to send a pioneer to Afghanistan and a young Persian educated in India, 'Ali-Muhammad Nabílí went sometime 1938-40 "for the purposes of commerce."
 Other pioneers failed to remain during the period of the World Wars, however a Baháʼí Local Spiritual Assembly was elected in 1948 in Kabul.